LakkireddyLakshmi/amazon_sample/README.md

 #Demo

 This is a project of sample of amazon by using frontend.
-Product based project that could enhance of enormous skill and approches
+Product based project that could enhance of enormous skill and approches.